 An economic downturn or financial market turmoil may depress demand for our equipment in all major geographies and markets.
+Economic uncertainty and volatility in various geographies may adversely affect our net sales and earnings.
 If our distributors and original equipment manufacturers are unable to purchase our products because of unavailable credit or unfavorable credit terms, depressed end-user demand, or are simply unwilling to purchase our products, our net sales and earnings will be adversely affected.
 An economic downturn may affect our ability to satisfy the financial covenants in the terms of our financing arrangements.